cockroachdb/docs/v20.2/take-full-and-incremental-backups.md

 #### Automated full and incremental backups

 You can automate your backups using scripts and your preferred method of automation, such as cron jobs.
+To automate backups, you must have a client send the `BACKUP` statement to the cluster.
+Once the backup is complete, your client will receive a `BACKUP` response.

 For your reference, we have created this [sample backup script](https://raw.githubusercontent.com/cockroachdb/docs/master/_includes/{{ page.version.version }}/prod-deployment/backup.sh) that you can customize to automate your backups.